-The main goal of the Designated Emphasis in Energy Science and Technology (DEEST) is to enrich the student's technical education in an important field and to enhance and facilitate interactions between faculty and students in different programs by creating a flexible and integrated interdisciplinary research and teaching environment.
+The main goals of the Designated Emphasis in Energy Science and Technology (DEEST) are to enrich each student's technical education and to enhance and facilitate interactions between faculty and students in different programs by creating a flexible and integrated interdisciplinary research and teaching environments.

-The graduate group has, to date, 10 affiliated PhD programs: Chemical Engineering, Chemistry, Nuclear Engineering, the Energy Resources Group, Materials Science and Engineering, Physics, Plant and Microbial Biology, Mechanical Engineering, Electrical Engineering and Computer Sciences (EECS), and Applied Science and Technology.
+The graduate group has 11 affiliated PhD programs: Chemical Engineering; Chemistry; Nuclear Engineering; the Energy Resources Group; Materials Science and Engineering; Physics; Plant and Microbial Biology; Mechanical Engineering; Electrical Engineering and Computer Sciences (EECS); the ME-Fluid Mechanics and Ocean Engineering Group; and Applied Science and Technology.